DavidWillHCI/HCI/README.md

 Context radial menu with four icons:
 Delete/Undo on the left,
-complete on the right
+complete on the right,
-edit on the top
+edit on the top,
 bring up main menu on the bottom

 Inside of main menu:
-Save image
+Save image,
-Load image
+Load image,
-Save polygon map
+Save polygon map,
-Load polygon map
+Load polygon map,
 Edit on the top